Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Introduction

-The research on optimal sizing for renewable energy and battery systems is vast and encompasses a variety of scenarios (see \cite{zhu2014optimal, khalilpour2016planning,guno2021optimal,kumar2023adaptive, hoppmann2014economic, yang2018battery,lian2019review, ridha2021multi}, and references therein).
-However, a significant portion of these studies mainly targets investments in PV panels and battery systems with the primary objective of maintaining a power balance but they often neglect broader aspects like carbon neutrality.
-Notably, in recent years more research attention has been focused on attaining ZEH status and decarbonization, as discussed in\cite{yu2016ga,hannan2020review,ahmed2022assessment}.
+However, a significant portion of these studies mainly targets investments in PV panels and battery systems with the primary objective of maintaining the power balance but they often neglect broader aspects like carbon neutrality.
+Notably, in recent years more research attention has been focused on attaining the ZEH status and decarbonization, as discussed in\cite{yu2016ga,hannan2020review,ahmed2022assessment}.
 Yet, a lingering question remains: is achieving net-zero energy for residential houses in specific regions a feasible reality?
-The feasibility of such an objective will be explored in this paper through optimization frameworks, considering both economic viability and historical data.
+The feasibility of such an objective will be explored in this paper through optimization frameworks.

 In the realm of battery-based power system planning and management, there is a widely accepted strategy of purchasing electricity during off-peak hours when it is cheaper and then utilizing it during peak times when prices are higher \cite{ru2012storage, khalilpour2016planning, khezri2022optimal}.
 Much like the strategic purchase of electricity during off-peak times, the concept of sharing economy \cite{hu2019sharing,parag2016electricity,sundararajan2017sharing, henni2021sharing} has recently gained increased attention due to the fact that resources are becoming scarcer and more expensive than before.
 Owners are also trying to monetize their unused assets (see, for example, the increasing trend of the second-hand apparel market in \cite{kim2022big}).
 In \cite{alleyne2023control}, sharing economy is defined as ``a disruptive paradigm based on replacing traditional notions of ownership with mechanisms based on sharing/on-demand access''.
 Of course, this leads to a profound shift in the traditional notion of ownership.
 Although there are lots of benefits, it also raises numerous challenges \cite{crisostomi2020analytics}.
 In this kind of scheme, game theory \cite{marden2015game, chakraborty2018sharing} and multi-agent systems \cite{dorri2018multi,wong2019review} present themselves as the most suitable mechanisms to deal with potential cooperative and adversarial scenarios.